pivot-access-ltd/bma-offline-docs/maas-installation.md

 [Snaps^](https://snapcraft.io/docs) are containerised software packages.
 To install MAAS from a snap simply enter the following:

-    $ sudo snap install --channel=2.9/candidate maas
+    $ sudo snap install --channel=2.9/stable maas

-After entering your password, the snap will download and install from the 2.9 candidate channel -- though MAAS needs initialising before it's ready to go.
+After entering your password, the snap will download and install from the 2.9 stable channel -- though MAAS needs initialising before it's ready to go.

 <a href="#heading--upgrade-maas-snap"><h2 id="heading--upgrade-maas-snap">Upgrading MAAS from 2.8</h2></a>

 If you want to upgrade from a 2.8 snap to 2.9, and you are using a `region+rack` configuration, use this command:

-    $ sudo snap refresh --channel=2.9/candidate maas
+    $ sudo snap refresh --channel=2.9/stable maas

-After entering your password, the snap will refresh from the 2.9 candidate channel.
+After entering your password, the snap will refresh from the 2.9 stable channel.
 You will **not** need to re-initialise MAAS.

-[note]
-Remember that 2.9 is a Release Candidate version, and hence may be unstable or present bugs.
-Please be sure to [file any bugs](https://bugs.launchpad.net/maas/+filebug) you find, and please feel free to interact with the development team via [discourse](https://discourse.maas.io/).
-[/note]

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.